 This year, I have been extra aware of the mother figures in my life.
 Reason being, my mother is over 8,000 miles away by sea and by land.
 In addition to my mother, my two beautiful sisters, who really have this whole motherhood thing down, are also in Chicago.
 (Seriously, I know no cooler moms).
 Other than Debbie Elliott, who has been my surrogate mother while being in New Zealand, the three coolest women in my life have been the best, most accurate examples of what God’s love for others truly means.
 Continue reading “A Letter to Three Mothers”

-I want to tell you how much I love mothers.
+I want to tell you how much I appreciate mothers.
 I am not just talking about my mother, for whom I owe more than my life.
 She is an incredible example of Love and Godliness, for which I have never seen in another.
 Today, however, I am talking about single mothers.
 This is why single mothers deserve more.

 When some mothers are waiting for their shift to end, after a long day with their kids, and hand them off to their husbands, single mothers are rolling up their sleeves for a long night.
 When some mothers are tapping their tag-team better halves at three in the morning because the crying becomes too much, single mothers are going on 3 weeks napping in the gaps.
 When the washer breaks down, the pluming is shot, and the water is filling the room, single mothers get it done.
 They have to get it done.
 Single mothers don’t have another option.